Ride the Wilds, Coos County!

 Ride the Wilds, Coos County!, the Northeast's largest interconnected ATV trail system, delivers 1,000+ miles of trails across Coos County, New Hampshire, and a riding experience that you have only just long imagined.

 Jump on your rig and ride along miles and miles of trail through the rugged forested landscape of the Great North Woods of northern New Hampshire, where the views are incomparable and the trails deliver hours of riding fun that are as close as the nearest trailhead.

-Dedicated in June 2013, Ride the Wilds offers three seasons of ATV riding and, at total build-out, will provide access to more than 1,000 miles of interconnected trails that make it possible to head out for a day or more, with opportunities to stop and stay along the way.
+Dedicated in June 2013, Ride the Wilds offers three seasons of ATV riding and, provides access to more than 1,000 miles of interconnected trails that make it possible to head out for a day or more, with opportunities to stop and stay along the way.

 Whether you are a novice or experienced rider you will love the varied terrain of the Ride the Wilds trail system, from wide sweeps of undeveloped land that encompass the mountains, bogs, pastures and panoramas of northern New Hampshire, to graveled roads, woods trails, and plenty of nice and messy muddy areas.